En espanol: Eleccion

 Political Committees & Independent Expenditures

-Inquiries or complaints related to sign regulations found in the Land Development Code should be forwarded to Code Compliance at 503-6879.
+Political signs may also be subject to placement requirements found in the Town’s Land Development Code.
+Inquiries or complaints related to sign regulations found in the Land Development Code should be directed to Code Compliance at 503-6879.